philipperemy/FX-1-Minute-Data/README.md

 - Click Here to download it: [All instruments - 1Minute - 2000 / 2021 - Google Drive link (2.5GB)](https://drive.google.com/drive/folders/1IG_5SM3SLsxVeaDJlmL2qskex5EsTwjG?usp=sharing).

-- You can download what you need with the link above.
-Downloading only the 1minute FX candles for the pair `eurusd` on the year 2020 is possible.

 - You can also re-download the whole dataset (up to date) by yourself:

 ```bash